Robinini/ogr2ifc/docs/README.md

 Copy file `ogr2ifc.py` to the script folder or to a folder on the python module search path.

 # Command Line Use
-See `python ogr2ifc.py -h` for command line use.
+Type `python ogr2ifc.py -h` for help with the command line use.

 Example use in command line:
 ```
 python ogr2ifc.py gis2bim.ifc polygons.shp -top 520 -bottom 450
 ```

-# Python Module
+# Python Module Use
 The python classes offer more flexibility and functionality, including coordinate transformations.
 See the main conversion class `Ogr2Ifc` for details.